gwagner57/OEMjs/README.md

 <li>"DateTime", "Date"</li>
 </ul>

-The constraints defined for a property in a model class can be checked on input/change and before submit in an HTML form and, in addition, before commit in the `add` and `update` methods of a storage manager, using the generic validation method `mODELcLASS.check`, as shown in the following example:
+The constraints defined for a property in a business object class can be checked on input/change and before submit in an HTML form and, in addition, before commit in the `add` and `update` methods of a storage manager, using the generic validation method `mODELcLASS.check`, as shown in the following example:

 <pre>
 const formEl = document.querySelector("#Book-Create > form");